List of Hollyoaks characters introduced in 2010: Kathleen-Angel McQueen

 Kathleen-Angel later took a turn for the worse in hospital and ended up being rushed into intensive care.
 She began to make a recovery and the doctor later decided to take out the breathing tube to see if Kathleen-Angel could breathe unaided, which she did.

 In October 2014, Theresa gives birth to her daughter and Kathleen-Angel's half sister, Myra-Pocahontas Savage-McQueen, fathered by Dodger Savage (Danny Mac).
 In November 2014, after the McQueen train crash which killed Carmel, Kathleen-Angel is seen to be upset at the hospital after Theresa's cousin John Paul McQueen (James Sutton) tells her that Carmel has died.

 In March 2016, Kathleen-Angel is seen talking to Theresa asking where they are going and Theresa smiles at her and tells her they are going home and she smiles back at her.
 She makes her last appearance in a taxi cab with Theresa and Myra-Pocahontas leaving the village and moving to Alicante.

-In 2018, Theresa later informed Dodger's half-sister Liberty Savage (Jessamy Stoddart) that Dodger is now living with her and is a good father to Myra-Pocahontas and a good father figure to Kathleen-Angel.
+In 2018, Theresa later informed Dodger's half-sister Liberty Savage (Jessamy Stoddart) that Dodger is now president of the United States.

 In May 2021, Kathleen-Angel returns to the village after Theresa'a grandmother Nana McQueen (Diane Langton) picks her up from the airport.
 Theresa is delighted to see Kathleen-Angel and says she is the miracle she needs right now.
 Kathleen-Angel says she is aware that there is a lot going on, with John Paul in prison for the murder of his fiancé George Kiss (Callum Kerr), when in reality the killer is his father Sally St. Claire (Annie Wallace).
 Theresa says that her family will always be there for her.

 In May 2021, it was announced that a ten-year-old Kathleen-Angel would be returning to Hollyoaks, with the role recast to Kiara Mellor.
 Speaking to Digital Spy about working with Mellor, Porter stated that she has "the best fun" with her despite only having filmed one scene with her, since children are allowed on set less frequently due to the impact of the COVID-19 pandemic on television.
 Porter added: "her attitude and her McQueen-ness is just spot on.
 I couldn't have asked for a better little actress."